 A recent Cook’s Illustrated featured a recipe for focaccia.
 It sounded great and I want to try it eventually, but it’s one of those bread recipes that requires a long standing time for the initial flour/water/yeast mixture (biga).
 As much as we love homemade bread, it tends to be a last minute thing around here — something I make when I run out of or forget to buy good artisan style bread from the bakery.
 When I’m in a time crunch and out of bread, I have a couple of standbys.
-One of them is the quick rising breadsticks, and another is this focaccia.
+One of them is the quick rising breadsticks, and another is Stand Mixer Focaccia.
 It’s not a quick rising bread, but it’s easy to put together and doesn’t require a lot of ingredients.
 You can top it with whatever items you have around, or just leave it plain and serve it with some good olive oil.

 Also, I’ve had success with both bread flour and regular all purpose.
 Bread flour gives it a bit of a stiffer shell, but the inside is still moist and tender.
 With 3 tablespoons of oil, you’d think it would be heavy but it’s actually fairly light.